IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Running tests

 To run ENCODE test tasks, do `./singularity_encode_test_tasks.sh try1` to run it locally.
 The first argument is the config argument to cromwell (see ENCODE pipeline documentation).
 The output of tests will be written in `test_tasks_results_try1`.
 If you are on HPC and prefer to use SLURM, do `./encode_test_tasks_run_ihec_slurm_singularity.sh <installation_dir> slurm_singularity try1`.

+You will need atleast 10G of memory for running the encode tasks.

 Make sure all test pass, by looking through jsons generated. `./status_encode_tasks.py` can be used here.